 If your relationship is feeling under pressure and you need someone to talk to, The Spark are experts in couple counselling and marriage counselling.
-To discuss whether counselling could be the right option for you and your partner, freephone 0808 802 0050 in confidence or complete an enquiry form.
+To discuss whether counselling could be the right option for you and your partner complete an enquiry form.

-The Spark provides a free Relationship Helpline on 0808 802 2088 where you can speak to a member of our team in confidence about the issues you are struggling with.
-The Relationship Helpline is open Monday, Wednesday and Thursday: 11am – 2pm.
+The Spark provides a free Counselling Helpline on 0808 802 2088 where you can speak to a member of our team in confidence about the issues you are struggling with.
 Alternatively find out more about relationship counselling with The Spark.